-Theis a 500 pound class, 17 foot wing span aircraft capable of carrying a variety of payloads.
+The BroadSword is a 500 pound class, 17 foot wing span aircraft capable of carrying a variety of payloads.
 Under the contract Griffon will deliver, operate and maintain the aircraft.
 According to Griffon, the BroadSword is reasonably priced to support testing of Defense weapons systems under development as well as supporting defense training requirements.
-The company is supplying s to the US Army since 2003, when it received the first contract to provide its 130 pound class Outlaw MQM-170 to support the training of Army Air Defense Artillery units worldwide.
+The company is supplying targets to the US Army since 2003, when it received the first contract to provide its 130 pound class Outlaw MQM-170 target to support the training of Army Air Defense Artillery units worldwide.
 To date over 2000 Outlaw targets were produced – the company has been awarded a second five year contract to continue the program over the next five years.